neadie/pands-project/README.md

 - matplotlib
 - pandas
 - sklearn ref (3)

+## Investigation
+3. Download the data set and write some Python code to investigate it.
+4. Summarise the data set by, for example, calculating the maximum, minimum and mean of each column of the data set.
+A Python script will quickly do this for you.

+## Summary of  Investigations.
+6. Include supporting tables and graphics as you deem necessary.

 ### Evaluate  Algorithms
 To create some models of the data and estimate their accuracy on unseen data.